 1. Vaccination (see Immunoprophylaxis of Infectious Diseases in Adults) is the key prevention method.
 Note that multiple studies have suggested that the duration of protection afforded by acellular pertussis vaccines appears to be shorter than that associated with the previous whole-cell pertussis vaccine, despite the more favorable adverse-effect profile of acellular vaccines.

 2. Management of exposures: All close contacts who are unvaccinated or partially vaccinated should be offered age-appropriate vaccination schedules as soon as possible.
-Postexposure chemoprophylaxis (following one of the regimens used for treatment) should be offered to all close contacts regardless of their vaccination status.
-In case of contact with an individual with pertussis within 21 days of disease onset, administer a therapeutic course of a macrolide antibiotic (see Antimicrobial Treatment, above).
+Some authorities recommend postexposure chemoprophylaxis (following one of the regimens used for treatment) for all close contacts regardless of their vaccination status, although high-risk contacts (eg, infants) should always be provided with prophylaxis.
+The prophylactic regimen is the same as that recommended for a therapeutic course (see Antimicrobial Treatment, above).

 3. Isolation: Patients receiving effective antimicrobial therapy should be isolated for 5 days after initiation of appropriate antibiotic therapy.
 Patients not receiving antimicrobial treatment should be isolated for 3 weeks from the onset of the paroxysmal cough.